paulthomason/mini_os/README.md

 The menu can fetch headlines from the New York Times API.
 Copy `nyt_config.py.example` to `nyt_config.py` and add your API key.
 The file is in `.gitignore` so your key stays local.

 An additional `openai_config.py.example` provides a placeholder for your OpenAI API key.
-Copy it to `openai_config.py` and enter your key to enable the AI‑generated quiz game.
+Copy it to `openai_config.py` and enter your key to enable the AI‑powered chat game.
+The conversation presents three suggested replies that you choose using the hardware buttons.

 ## Web Interface